KMStudio44/TodoMatic/README.md

 ## Description

-Todo Matic is todo app that is a lightweight task management application that helps you stay organized and productive.
+Todo Matic is a todo app that is a lightweight task management application that helps you stay organized and productive.
 With its intuitive interface, you can easily add, edit, complete, and remove todos to effectively manage your daily tasks.

 ## Features